FINTLabs/www-fintlabs/technical.md

 ```

 If `total_items` is `0`, this indicates that there are no new updates since the given timestamp.

+The general algorithm for continuously retrieving updates are this:

+1. Maintain a `timestamp` variable, initially set to `0`.
+2. Fetch the `.../last-updated` value, and store this in a _new_ variable.
+3. Fetch resources, using the request parameter `sinceTimeStamp=<timestamp>`
+4. Update the `timestamp` variable with the value retrieved from step 2.
+5. Repeat as often as you find necessary.

+__NOTE:__ This algorithm can be combined with pagination.
+In this case, step 3 becomes a loop where resources
+are fetched until the response no longer contains a `next` link.

 #### Health Check